 Is agave nectar good?
 Is agave nectar bad?
-Believe it or not, I thought I’d written a definitive post on this topic.
+Is it healthy?

-As it turns out, I hadn’t.
-Earlier this week a reader emailed me, seeking an answer to the classic question: Agave nectar — good or bad?
+Earlier this week a reader emailed me, seeking an answer to the classic question: Is agave nectar (also sometimes called agave syrup) good for you?
 She pointed out that she’d done a search for agave nectar on this site and only turned up two entries.
 In one, I’d said to avoid it.
 In another, I mentioned that I’d used agave nectar while experimenting with kombucha and didn’t enjoy the results.

 So, she concluded: “Why, if agave nectar is a natural sweetener, should it not be used?
 What about it is bad?
 I’ve been preferring it to honey and maple syrup on my waffles, pancakes, and yogurt.”

 I realized then that I needed to post a definitive guide to agave nectar, answering the question once and for all.
 This is it.

 The short answer to that reader’s question is simple: almost all commercially available agave nectar is not a “natural sweetener.”
 Plus, agave nectar has more concentrated fructose in it than high fructose corn syrup.
 Now, let’s get into the details.

 Once upon a time, I picked up a jar of “Organic Raw Blue Agave Nectar” at my grocery store.
 It was the first time I’d ever seen the stuff in real life, and the label looked promising.
 After all, words like “organic,” “raw,” and “all natural” should mean something.

 Sadly, agave nectar is neither truly raw, nor is it all natural.

 Based on the labeling, I could picture native peoples creating their own agave nectar from the wild agave plants.
 Surely, this was a traditional food, eaten for thousands of years.